web25Lucius/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+   An adaptive site will detect what device you're using and provide you a site for that device.
+A responsive site has breaks that change depnding on the screen viewing it.
+You can size it in your window and it will react in the moment.

 2. Describe what it means to be mobile first vs desktop first.
+To build with either deisgn in mind first.
+It will change your break points.
+Most screens are viewed on mobile devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Accessiblity and your ability to scale your page.
+If you set your size to 62.5% it works out to 10.
+Set your rems to the root of ten and it's easy to size your font.
+Also, if you use rems it's easy for assistive devices to change the font on the page.
 4. How would you describe preprocessing to someone new to CSS?
+It's a way to organize your material.
+You can change just styling in the navigation as opposed to looking through lots of lines of code.
+The preprocessor will talk to CSS for you and compile it.
+Saves you time.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like being able to go directly to what the area I want to work on.
+My mixins don't seem to work.
+I find myself commenting out and going back to vanilla css.
+I just need more time with it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.